 While the conference is open to any topic on the interface between machine learning, control, optimization and related areas, its primary goal is to address scientific and application challenges in real-time physical processes modeled by dynamical or control systems.

 - All accepted papers will be presented as posters at this conference.
 A selected set papers deemed particularly exceptional by the program committee will be presented as oral talks.

-- At least one of each paper’s authors should be present at the conference to present the work.
-We are aware of the uncertainty related to the ongoing pandemic and will adjust to travel restrictions that may apply at the time of the conference.
+- At least one of each paper’s authors should be present at the virtual conference to present the work.
+We will inform the authors regarding the logistics of the virtual format in due time.

 - Accepted papers will be published electronically in the Proceedings of Machine Learning Research (PMLR).
 The authors of accepted papers will have the option of opting-out of the proceedings in favor of a 1-page extended abstract.
 The full paper reviewed will then be placed on the arXiv repository, but not indexed by the conference.